Evergreen International: Association with NARTH

-The ' National Association for Research & Therapy of Homosexuality (NARTH), also known as the NARTH Institute, is an organization that (since 2014) functions under the Alliance for Therapeutic Choice and Scientific Integrity (ATCSI).
-It offers conversion therapy and other regimens that purport to change the sexual orientation of people with same-sex attraction.
-NARTH was founded in 1992 and has been described as "a multi-disciplinary professional and scientific organization dedicated to the service of persons who experience unwanted homosexual (same-sex) attractions (SSA)".
+Evergreen had ties to a larger national organization that was an influential promoter of reparative therapy.
+The National Association for Research & Therapy of Homosexuality (NARTH) was founded in 1992, and is an organization that (since 2014) functions under the name Alliance for Therapeutic Choice and Scientific Integrity (ATCSI).
+It offers conversion therapy and other regimens that the organization says can change the sexual orientation of people attracted to the same sex.

-The Evergreen website referenced the therapeutic methods of NARTH founder Joseph Nicolosi as "beneficial".
+The Evergreen website referenced the methods of NARTH founder Joseph Nicolosi as "beneficial".
 Nicolosi worked with A. Dean Byrd (an Evergreen Board member, Director of Clinical Training for LDS Social Services, and Brigham Young University professor) to author several papers on reparative therapy.
-Byrd also served as president of NARTH and also published an article in the LDS church's September 1999 Ensign.
-Additionally, David C. Pruden served as director of Evergreen and as an officer for NARTH.
+Byrd was the foremost proponent of sexual orientation change efforts among LDS Church members, and served as president of NARTH.
+He published an article in the LDS church's September 1999 Ensign.
+Additionally, David C. Pruden served as director of Evergreen, and as vice-president and executive director for NARTH.
 Likewise, Director of Family Services Jerry Harris served in NARTH leadership.